seanmcquaid/SetListCreator/README.md

 End to End Tests :

+Add in similar strategy for any instances of loading spinner displaying .findByTestId('loading-spinner-data-testid').should('not.be.visible')

 Bandleader :
 1) Client List - Ready - Create Set List
 2) Client List - Complete - Final Set List